Appeals – Call the Recipient Rights/Customer Services Department – 989-928-3566 – for help

 An appeal is a request for a review of a decision Recovery Pathways, LLC or their contracted providers have made about your services that you do not like.
 (Terminate, reduce, suspend or deny).
 Anytime you disagree with Recovery Pathways, LLC or a contracted provider when they make a decision to deny, suspend, end or reduce your current services (or a service you have requested) you can file an appeal by contacting the Recipient Rights/Customer Services at 989-928-3566.
 You have 45 calendar days from the date listed at the top of the Notice letter (which is sent to let you know about the decision to deny, suspend, end, or reduce treatment services) to file an appeal.
 The appeal process will not use anyone who was part of making the first decision.

-You can ask for a quick appeal (expedited) if waiting 45 days for a decision could cause you serious harm.
+You can ask for a quick appeal (expedited) if waiting 45 calendar days for a decision could cause you serious harm.
 The quick appeal will give you an answer within three business days.
 You can also ask for a medical second opinion if you are denied services.

-Once you file an appeal you will receive an acknowledgement letter in the mail within five days of filing a standard appeal.
-You will receive a letter telling you of the results of your appeal (called a disposition letter) within 45 days of filing the appeal.
+Once you file an appeal you will receive an acknowledgement letter in the mail within five business days of filing a standard appeal.
+You will receive a letter telling you of the results of your appeal (called a disposition letter) within 45 calendar days of filing the appeal.
 During the appeal you can ask to see what information was used to make the decision and you can give us any information you think will help in making the best decision about your services.
-If you are not told of a decision within 45 days you can file for a Medicaid State Fair Hearing.
+If you are not told of a decision within 45 calendar days you can file for a Medicaid State Fair Hearing.

-A grievance is an action you can file about a concern, question or complaint about services provided by your mental health or substance abuse service provider.
+A grievance is an action you can file about a concern, question or complaint about services provided by your mental health or substance use disorder service provider.
 You can file a grievance at any time about anything.
 Someone else, such as a provider, can file a grievance for you as long as they have written consent to do so.